 Sometimes, people take to the road when they are extremely intoxicated, and some of these reckless drivers may not care about their blood alcohol content (BAC) level at all.
 Other drivers, however, may be more concerned about whether they are over the legal limit or not, not only to avoid some of the repercussions associated with drunk driving charges but in order to protect their safety while behind the wheel.
 However, people who take to the road while they are buzzed may also be charged with driving drunk, facing serious consequences as well.

-At the law offices of John M. Kucera, Attorney at Law, we know that driving is more than a way of getting around for some people.
+At the law offices of Kucera & Cohen, we know that driving is more than a way of getting around for some people.
 Some of our clients depend on their driving privileges in California to make a living, support their families and safe for their futures.

 California does indeed have what you might call a three-strike policy when it comes to DUIs: Minimum penalties increase with subsequent judgments.
 You could eventually go to jail for a significant period of time under certain circumstances of repeat offense.